 Learn what belongs on your school's single central record (SCR), your role in monitoring its compliance with safeguarding requirements and when you should – and shouldn't – check the SCR yourself.

 - Your job is to make sure the SCR is being monitored – not check it yourself

-- Questions to ask your school leaders to ensure they're monitoring the SCR
+- Questions to ask your school leaders to make sure they're monitoring the SCR

 - When it's appropriate for a governor to check the SCR